 David Le Page

-Environment and human rights journalist, formerly of Mail & Guardian, Treatment Action Campaign, Southern African Faith Communities Environment Institute.
+David is an environment and human rights journalist who has worked at or with the Mail & Guardian, Treatment Action Campaign, and Southern African Faith Communities Environment Institute.
+David is also FFSA vice-chair.

-Human rights activist, administrator, outdoor lover, formerly with Harvest of Hope and the Children’s Resource Centre.
+Eugene is a human rights activist, administrator and outdoor lover who has also worked with Harvest of Hope and the Children’s Resource Centre.

 Management committee (board)